More and more, administrative (office support) professionals are called on to work

-For the university to achieve its strategic objectives in the 21st Century, it must rely on its dedicated staff members who contribute at all levels of the institution.
+For the university to achieve its strategic objectives in the 21st century, it must rely on its dedicated staff members who contribute at all levels of the institution.

-Office Support Professionals of today are expected now, more than ever, to do even more as primary stewards of an office’s administrative activities.
+Administrative professionals of today are expected now, more than ever, to do even more as primary stewards of an office’s administrative activities.
 They manage information and communication, schedule and plan meetings and appointments, organize and maintain systems, manage people and projects, are themselves centers of institutional knowledge, and often serve as key stabilizing forces within their units.

 Human Resources Series for Supervisors and Managers — Facilitated by campus HR professionals, these 14 half-day seminars review the university’s HR policies and guiding principles.

-Office Support Professionals Celebration Breakfast
+Administrative Professionals Celebration Breakfast